ayushiarora/The-three-F-s-of-online-banking-Fabricated-Financial-Fraud/Info.md

 # SURVEY OF YOUNG PEOPLE
-Using R
+Using R we will carry out the survey for the young people

 ### Introduction
 This Project aims at predicting behaviour patterns in young adults.
 The Young People Survey dataset is a survey conducted in the UK.The dataset is divided into 2 csv files.